Wiltshire self catering cabin, sleeps 6

 Marlborough is 15 minutes south of the M4 junction 15 and approaching Marlborough you would descend the hill to The Green and turn left before the traffic lights towards Ramsbury, Axford and Mildenhall.
 Pass Tin Pit on the left, pass some white gates and railings on the left then turn left signed to Rabley and Poulton.
 Do not take the first left.
 Go under the railway bridge and then turn immediately left into our drive.
 Sat nav will bring you to the railway bridge but not up the one mile drive.

-Responsible travel: Wiltshire self catering cabin, sleeps 6
+Responsible tourism: Wiltshire self catering cabin, sleeps 6

 We often have visitors who want to experience life on the farm and have had guests specifically come to learn how to lamb and how to calve.
 These have been very rewarding - and the guests come back time and again.
 We have to be careful that there are no pregnant ladies in attendance as sheep can carry toxoplasmosis which is bad for unborn babies.
 We have had a journalist stay from Woking Gazette to experience and write about a weekend on the farm which helped spread a greater understanding of this.
 We are mentioned for the experiences on trip advisor with very positive feedback.
 We also try to get out and about ourselves so that we can inform guests from a better view point.
 Last year the family went to Marlborough College Summer School with some guests that was brilliant fun.
 We will do it again!